Amarok24/Amarok24/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="180" align="right" alt="Github" src="https://raw.githubusercontent.com/Amarok24/Amarok24/master/resources/TUX_NERD2_600x600.svg" />

 I am a (mainly) self-taught webdesigner and programmer, with 13 years of professional experience in HTML+CSS and over 5 years experience in JavaScript (but still learning, due to the agile nature of everything around JS).
-When writing code I like to keep things simple.
-I don't like bloated or unreadable code, which is one of the reasons why I usually write my own little libraries and frameworks (where I try to avoid OOP style).
+When writing code I like to keep things simple, using only my own code whenever it makes sense.

 ### Main skills
 - HTML & XML